bryuly/blogqu/content/categories/desktop/_index.md

 ---
-title: "Desktop"
+title: Desktop
-description: "Tentang kostumisasi Desktop GNU/Linux."
+description: This will later be Finance 101

 ---